CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 6.3.Ti=RELIEF FROM THE AUTOMATIC STAY

-6.3.sec=Until the Discharge of First Lien Obligations up to the First Lien Cap with respect to the Capped Obligations and in their entirety with respect to First Lien Obligations that are not Capped Obligations, no Second Lien Claimholder may[, during any Standstill Period,] seek relief from the automatic stay or any other stay in an Insolvency Proceeding in respect of the Collateral without First Lien Agent’s prior written consent [or oppose any request by First Lien Agent for relief from such stay] [, except to the extent that [a First Lien Claimholder (in such capacity)] [First Lien Agent] seeks or obtains relief from or modification of such stay[, or a motion for adequate protection permitted under section 6.4, “Adequate Protection,” is denied by the Bankruptcy Court]].
+6.3.sec=Until the Discharge of First Lien Obligations up to the First Lien Cap with respect to the Capped Obligations and in their entirety with respect to First Lien Obligations that are not Capped Obligations, no Second Lien Claimholder may[, during any Standstill Period,] seek relief from the automatic stay or any other stay in an Insolvency Proceeding in respect of the Collateral without First Lien Agent’s prior written consent [or oppose any request by First Lien Agent for relief from such stay] [, except to the extent that [a First Lien Claimholder (in such capacity)] [First Lien Agent] seeks or obtains relief from or modification of such stay[, or a motion for adequate protection permitted under section 6.4, “Adequate Protection,&rdquo; is denied by the Bankruptcy Court]].

 6.4.Ti=ADEQUATE PROTECTION

 6.4.1.0.sec=No Second Lien Claimholder will contest, protest, or object to

-6.4.1.1.sec=a request by a First Lien Claimholder for “adequate protection” under any Bankruptcy Law, or
+6.4.1.1.sec=a request by a First Lien Claimholder for “adequate protection&rdquo; under any Bankruptcy Law, or

 6.4.1.2.sec=an objection by a First Lien Claimholder to a motion, relief, action, or proceeding based on a First Lien Claimholder claiming a lack of adequate protection.